Sanjit-M/City-Day-Navigator/README.md

 4) Add a holiday caution when relevant
 5) Include a “Currency Conversion” section when FX is present

-For the final streaming output, the orchestrator uses a text-configured model instance to ensure Markdown text is returned (the classification model is configured for JSON).
+For the final streaming output, the orchestrator uses a text-configured model instance (temperature 0) to ensure stable Markdown text.
+Each response ends with a “Tool trace summary” table for visibility into which tools were called and their durations.

 ## Troubleshooting